 The official language of Jamaica is English; however, the majority of locals speak Jamaican Creole or Patois.
 This creole language is based on English and has West African influences.

 Voltage in Jamaica

-In Jamaica, the standard voltage is 110 V and the frequency is 50 Hz.
-Visitors from the US, Canada and most South American countries will not need to travel with an adaptor.
+In Jamaica, the standard voltage is 110 V, and the frequency is 50 Hz.
+Therefore, visitors from the US, Canada and most South American countries will not need to travel with an adaptor.